Get up-to-speed with the terms used in Delivra. Select a link to jump-to the product section below:

 If you need information for personal email settings, click here to view instructions for major email clients.

-If you need information on adding Delivra's domain or IP to your spam filter, click here for our domain and IP range.
+If you need information on adding Delivra's domain or IP to your spam filter, email Support.

 Authentication is a process that lets recipients and mailing servers know that your messages sent from our platform are legitimate and safe to receive and open.
 We highly recommend ensuring authentication is in place before sending from your account.